Emulate Default Scope with Around Filter and Scoping

 accomplishes essentially the same goal without all of the bizarre side effects

-of default_scope
+of default_scope.

 Le Hypothetical Situation